 - Metal: metal cans, caps and lids, aluminium foil, other small household metals

 - Plastic: plastic food packages, detergent and shampoo bottles, plastic carriers, bags and wrappings

-- Biowaste: fruit and vegetable skins, food leftovers, coffee grounds with filter paper, tea bags, kitchen paper and napkins
+- Biowaste: fruit and vegetable skins, food leftovers, coffee grounds with filter paper, tea bags and napkins

 - Mixed waste: all other waste, which cannot be sorted into other containers or hazardous waste

 - Hazardous waste: e.g. remnants of liquid paint, glue and varnish, solvents, tin, vehicle batteries, oils, plant-protective agents and pesticides, wood-protective liquids and impregnating agents, and also toxicants and disinfectants.